autocrossblog/autocrossblog_astro/src/content/post/2009/2009-08-18-out-goes-the-dash.md

 ---
+tags: [ [ 240z, datsun, interior ] ]
+author: "chris"
+publishDate: 2009-08-18T00:56:52+00:00
+updateDate: 2024-11-15T12:15:17-06:00
 image: ~/assets/images/240z/sansdash.jpg
-publishDate: 2009-08-18T00:56:52+00:00
+url: "2009/out-goes-the-dash"
+excerpt: "Follow along the author's journey to getting a 240Z off a trailer, troubleshooting starting issues, and undertaking a unique dashboard renovation proj..."
 title: "Out goes the dash"
-excerpt: "Follow along the author's journey to getting a 240Z off a trailer, troubleshooting starting issues, and undertaking a unique dashboard renovation proj..."
-author: chris
-url: 'out-goes-the-dash'
-tags:  [ 240z, datsun, interior ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So tonight after work I got the 240Z off the trailer, both of which had been parked in the Garage since we moved to Colorado a few weeks ago.
 I had lined up a storage lot for the trailer and wanted to get it out of the garage.
 Well the 240Z wasn't easy to start, took a good 5+ minutes of attempts before it finally started up.
 Later in the day I realized the MAP hose wasn't hooked up to the Megasquirt, that would explain the difficulty in starting! whoops.